Cosmologically Consistent Analysis of Gravitational Waves from hidden sectors: Appendix A: Thermal mass calculation for a general theory

 \section{Appendix A: Thermal mass calculation for a general $U(1)$ theory}

-We discuss here the calculation of thermal masses for the hidden sector Lagrangian given by Eq.(\ref{bsm}) and Eq.(\ref{pot-hid}).
+We discuss here the calculation of thermal masses for the hidden sector Lagrangian given by Eq.(\ref{bsm}) and Eq.(\ref{pot-hid}) \footnote{{While this paper was in the refereeing process, the eprint arXiv: 2205.08815 appeared which uses dimensionally reduced 3D thermal field theory to minimize the uncertainty of the gravitational wave signal.
+This work along with those referenced in it are a useful tool in making the thermal analysis more precise.
+It is of interest to extend the analysis of this work to two sector/ two temperature case so as to be applicable to gravitational power spectrum involving the standard model and the hidden sector discussed in this work.}}.
 The calculation is done in the high temperature regime, where the temperature is much higher than the energy scale of the particles' masses.
 We also take all the external momenta to zero.
 In thermal field theory, at some nonzero temperature $T$, the 1PI graphs are defined in the Euclidean space ($t=i\tau$) with a periodicity in $\tau$.
 The computations are governed by the conventional Feynman rules, while replacing the $k^{0}$ integral by a sum over Matsubara frequencies~\cite{Matsubara:1955ws} so that

 where $\omega^{\rm{ b}}_{n}$ is for bosonic modes and $\omega_{n}^{{\rm f}}$ for fermionic modes.
 For the rest of the calculation it is useful to define a function $q(T)$ so that

 with $\varsigma=+1$ for bosons and $\varsigma=-1$ for fermions.
 Some of the integrals that appear in the thermal masses can then be given in terms of $\xi(z)$.
 Thus we have